Empaths vs Logicians: A conflict which requires resolution for sustainability.

 008Imagine an entity, a great entity filling an entire universe.
 Then take it a step further, not filling the universe but actually being the universe.
 Alive, sentient, experiencing itself.

-We are all of the same “cloth”.
-The same substance.
-All substance, everywhere, each and every person, are all part of the same “cloth”.
+We are all of the same “cloth”; the same substance.
+All substance, everywhere, including each and every person, are all part of the same “cloth”.
 We are all part of the same fabric as our planet, our solar system, our universe.
 In this we, all of us, have a divine birthright.
 We are gifted the ability to participate in, to enjoy our world.
 How we act toward each other, how we regard and treat our environment, is all de facto feedback to our shared, essential, divine, conscious source.
-From the feedback our source, our creator and sustainer, is getting from us, how do you think it perceives our experience of the reality it has gifted us with?
+From the feedback our source, our creator and sustainer, is getting from us, how do you think it perceives our reception of the reality it has gifted us with?

 Do we love our beautiful world?
 Do we love and care for our families, colleagues, playmates, fellow residents, co-inhabitants, explorers and experiencers?
-The other manifestations of the same consciousness we are part and parcel of?
+All who are also manifestations of the same consciousness we ourselves are part and parcel of?
 Does the universe feel our combined love flowing within itself?
 Does the universe feel our gratitude, our enjoyment?
 Or does the universe feel hate, fear, anxiety, envy, jealousy, avarice, loneliness, pain, suffering, despondency coming from us?
-Does the universe perceive that it has given us a gift?
-Does is feel our gratitude, or the pain humans create through a lack of gratitude, a lack of humility?
+Does the universe perceive from our reactions that we realize it has given us a gift?
+Does it feel our gratitude, or is the primary perception that of the pain humans create through a lack of gratitude, a lack of humility?
 If so, how long is the universe going to tolerate that pain before it decides it’s time to cleanse itself of what must be like a tumor, a malignancy, growing within a portion of it’s being?
+Or, if we are too far into negative actions, can the divine consciousness within the universe assist us in correcting the path we’re on?

 We have, we are, a gift.
 How are we handling that?
 Are we grateful or resentful?
 Recently I read a son is suing his parents for giving him birth when he did not request they do so.
 The latter assertion is debatable, however, is that similar to what the universe perceives humankind as doing?
 Are we behaving like spoiled children who will give their parent no gratitude, no love, because we are constantly screaming for “more”?
 Or screaming for retribution for something horrible someone else did?
-All the while not taking the time to appreciate and love what we already have?
+All the while not taking the time to appreciate, love and provide sound stewardship to what we already have?

 What is the nature of the future we are creating?
 Will we have a place in it?